elithaxxor/RoutR_MauraDr/README.md

 ## TODO:

-**Add auto-search** for firmware bugs and auto ssh with firmware defualt passwords
+**Add auto-search** for firmware bugs and auto ssh with firmware defualt passwords **Automate CVE Dialation** --> I have the code and every single CVE known to man (legally obtained); so figure a way to isolate iOT CVEs from what I have, and then automate discovery, test, enum phase.

 ## **Table of Contents**
 1. [Features](#features)